SEE IT: Dash Cam Video Shows Fiery Dirt Bike Crash In The Bronx

 NEW YORK (CBSNewYork) — Dash cam video captured a dramatic dirt bike crash earlier this month in the Bronx.

-Police said an SUV slammed into a dirt bike carrying two teens at a Hunts Point intersection.READ MORE: MTA Mural Honors Garrett Goble, Train Operator Killed By Alleged Subway Arsonist
+Police said an SUV slammed into a dirt bike carrying two teens at a Hunts Point intersection.READ MORE: 1 Year After George Floyd's Death, Calls For Police Reform Continue At Local And National Level

 Video shows fire erupt as bystanders rush to the wreckage.

-A Baldor Foods driver captured the crash on video and helped put out the flames to save the boys.READ MORE: 1 Year Since George Floyd's Death Sparked Protests And Police Reforms Around The World
+A Baldor Foods driver captured the crash on video and helped put out the flames to save the boys.READ MORE: Looking Back At A Year Like No Other In The Wake Of George Floyd's Murder

 “Fire, people were jumping, running outside… But something told me, ‘Julio, wake up, wake up, he needs you,'” said driver Julio Hernandez.

-The teens survived but suffered serious injuries.MORE NEWS: Massive Fire Overnight At Sims Metal Recycling Plant In Jersey City
+The teens survived but suffered serious injuries.MORE NEWS: Artist Robin Ruggiero's Dinosaurs A Delight At Allaire State Park

 The SUV stayed at the scene, and no charges were filed.